Answers for Questions About Team Motivation Strategies

 Demonstrate your awareness of some of the common factors that help increase motivation at work, such as bonuses, team spirit, and recognition.
 Of course, you will also want to make it clear that you cannot always control these factors.
 Salaries and bonuses, for instance, are often outside of a manager or team members control.

-Motivation Strategies for Sales, Marketing, and PR Jobs
+Sales, Marketing, and PR Jobs

 If you are interviewing for a position in sales, public relations, marketing, or fundraising, where you need to convince customers to participate in some way, you should share how you learn about the needs and preferences of your customers or constituencies.
 Then you can mention how you emphasize the benefits of your products or services in light of those wants and needs, in order to prompt the desired response from your customers.
-Here are some example statements to consider as you prepare your answer.

 I believe that recognizing positive aspects of employee performance is critical to motivating most workers.
 For example, I manage a staff of five employees, and I noticed that one of the workers was somewhat introverted and tended to stay in the background.
 He performed adequately but was reluctant to contribute at meetings, and I thought he could be more productive if optimally motivated.